 Is kidney infection dangerous, esp.
 Kidney stone in the ureter, low platelet count and hypotension, resulting in bloated kidney and kidney infection?

 Yes: Nobody can diagnose or treat you except your physician, but what you describe is both all-too-common and poses an immediate threat to health and life. ...Read more

 Same: No different.Get a more detailed answer ›

 Probably: Kidney stones come in many sizes and shapes.
 6 mm is not very large and should eventually pass.
 Straining urine with kitchen strainer every voiding should eventually catch the stone which likely will look like a blood clot.
 It can get hung up in the ureter causing significant pain.
 There are ways to get it out if trouble passing, see urologist for that. ...Read more

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Symptoms after passing kidney stone

-- Stages of passing a kidney stone
+- What are the symptoms of a kidney stone in men?